 The label should be attached to at least one item of footwear per pair and it may also appear on the packaging.

 The Footwear (Indication of Composition) Labelling Regulations 1995 apply to footwear of all descriptions, ranging from simple sandals to thigh-length boots, with the exception of:

 Who is responsible for the labelling?

 It is the responsibility of the manufacturer or importer to ensure that footwear is correctly labelled and to supply accurate labels that are not misleading.

 It is the responsibility of the retailer to ensure that the footwear they sell is labelled correctly, in accordance with the Regulations.
 It is therefore recommended that retailers have a system in place for checking footwear labelling before it goes on sale, and that these checks are recorded.
 Retailers can get information about the composition of footwear they sell from manufacturers or importers.

 The label must state, in English or in a clear pictogram form, what material makes up 80% of:

-Where there are multiple materials used the two main materials in the composition of the footwear must be stated.
+Where multiple materials are used, the two main materials in the composition of the footwear must be stated.

 The label must be attached to at least one item of footwear in each pair and may be affixed by way of printing, sticking, embossing or use of an attached label; it must be visible, securely attached and accessible.
-The label may be on the packaging but it must also appear on the footwear itself.
+The label may also appear on the packaging but it must be on the footwear itself.

 If pictograms are used in a retail shop a notice must be displayed that explains to consumers what the symbols mean.
 The notice must be large enough so that the information can be seen and understood by consumers.